-Fresh herbs are a valuable commodity in any chef’s kitchen!
+Fresh herbs and microgreens are a valuable commodity in any chef’s kitchen!
 And they can be expensive if not homegrown.
 That’s why home herb gardening is growing in popularity, as the demand for fresh ingredients and bold flavors has skyrocketed the past few years!
 Although we carry a selection of herb plants year-round, our best variety is right now, in the heat of spring gardening season!

 Our customers’ most frequently asked questions regarding herbs: